Can brick-and-mortar boost your digital engagement?

 Inspire renewed loyalty, streamline operations, and position yourself to outpace competitors with integrated, data-driven solutions.

 AT&T Business worked with the bank to explore solutions like guest Wi-Fi that could enable greater customer engagement—including mobile app adoption—as part of a branch overhaul.
 Software-defined wide area network (SD-WAN) architecture was considered to help move applications and compute closer to where they were consumed, empowering the IT team to respond and reconfigure quickly.
 In addition to supporting enhanced capabilities and cybersecurity, SD-WAN could reduce management overhead and the cost of individual transactions.
-It was a plan that could be implemented at scale: thousands of branches, supported by the flexibility and agility of multiple transport options connected to SD-WAN.
+It was a plan that could be implemented at scale: numerous branches, supported by the flexibility and agility of multiple transport options connected to SD-WAN.

 - Building the infrastructure

 AT&T Business began an aggressive installation schedule.
-A robust Wi-Fi platform was deployed across thousands of branch locations, enhancing authentication, management, analytics, and reporting, in addition to helping migrate transactions to the mobile app, in many cases reducing the cost of those transactions.
+A robust Wi-Fi platform was deployed across branch locations, enhancing authentication, management, analytics, and reporting, in addition to helping migrate transactions to the mobile app, in many cases reducing the cost of those transactions.
 The SD-WAN configuration was capable of policy-based routing, dynamically managing traffic through a variety of transport options (including LTE, MPLS, and AT&T Dedicated Internet).
 The combination of Wi-Fi and SD-WAN enabled greater network versatility by aggregating available broadband bandwidth for the best possible application performance.
 It also saved the bank money by routing traffic with the aid of an intelligent, software-enabled infrastructure rather than more costly hardware.

 - Hitting tight windows and avoiding disruptions